by Cheryl Moreo

 I purchased a blood ketone meter.
 Unfortunately, the strips are expensive.
 Try as I might, I could not get a good reading with the strips.
 This testing method was an epic fail.

 Urine strips are the least effective method.
-Not only is this an awkward testing method, but I also found it very confusing.
+This is an awkward testing method, and I found it very confusing.
 The strips display results by turning various colors based on the amount of acetoacetate in the urine.
 In addition, the keto charts on ketone levels vary with how the strip information is displayed.
 My problem was converting the information on the strip to what I was reading in the books on keto.

 Breath Ketone Meter

 The information we provide at CherylMoreo.com does not replace consultation with a qualified medical professional.
 By interacting with this site, you agree to our disclaimer.